sandstorm-org/sandstorm-website/_posts/2023-11-14-osm-on-sandstorm.md

 ![Screenshots, downloading and searching in El Paso, Texas](/news/images/desert-atlas-el-paso-example.png)

-When you're ready to take your map on the road, Desert Atlas its also a companion for Organic Maps (and [OsmAnd](https://osmand.net/)).
+When you're ready to take your map on the road, Desert Atlas is also a companion for Organic Maps (and [OsmAnd](https://osmand.net/)).
 You can export your bookmarks from your sandstorm grain to your OSM phone app to navigate privately.

 ![Screenshot, using "Export To App" feature to export bookmarks to Organic Maps"](/news/images/desert-atlas-export-to-app.png)